-ABOUT THIS FACT SHEET This fact sheet was prepared by the Sylvia Rivera Law Project through Z Gabriel Arkles, Equal Justice Works Fellow, with Dean Spade, Maria Salazar and Rebekah Heilman.
+ABOUT THIS FACT SHEET: This fact sheet was prepared by the Sylvia Rivera Law Project.
 It is meant to share general legal information to help transgender and gender nonconforming New Yorkers understand their rights.
 It is not legal advice.
 If you need legal advice about a problem you have, please contact a lawyer.

-For more information about understanding, excersising, and protecting your rights, rights, see SRLP's other publications: Your Healthcare Rights: Trans Youth in New York • Your Immigration Rights: Trans Immigrants in New York • Transgender Employees in New York: Protect Yourself at Work • How to Legally Change Your Name in New York City • Resources for Trans Communities all of which are available by calling 212-337-8550, and at www.srlp.org
+For more information about understanding, excersising, and protecting your rights, rights, see SRLP's other publications: Your Healthcare Rights: Trans Youth in New York • Your Immigration Rights • Transgender Employees in New York: Protect Yourself at Work • How to Legally Change Your Name in New York City • Resources for Trans Communities all of which are available by calling 212-337-8550, and at ww.srlp.org